 A major problem was that while everybody involved could see the improved capability of the new product line's hardware base, they had essentially all spent that same performance dollar, resulting in severe under-performance in the final result.
 Crippling underperformance, in fact.
 They had forgotten that the 68010 'advantage' had already been spent: on using C instead of assembly language.
 The 68010 had only twice the clock rate of the Z-80, and twice the bus width.
-Yes, it supported a lot more memory directly and thus eliminated bank-switching considerations, and the CPU's more and larger registers cut down on the data shuffling that generally plagued 8-bit processors, but when using C it wasn't really that much faster than the Z-80 had been at running custom application code.
-And, the graphics-only video hardware of the new platform was decidedly more sluggish than the more expensive (but less flexible) dedicated-language video hardware of the Z-80 platforms, so even if there had been a performance surplus it was gone already.
+Yes, it supported a lot more memory directly and thus eliminated bank-switching considerations, and the CPU's more and larger registers cut down on the data shuffling that generally plagued 8-bit processors, but testing had shown that when using C it wasn't really that much faster than the Z-80 had been at running custom application code.
+And, the graphics-only video hardware of the new platform was decidedly more sluggish than the more expensive (and memory-thrifty, but far less flexible) dedicated-language video hardware of the Z-80 platforms, so even if there had been a performance surplus it was more than gone already.

 (We're getting there, be patient!)

-The language vendor, when contacted, said "Don't do that, that's not what that query language is for, why aren't you accessing the database using the conventional API?"
+The language vendor, when contacted, said "Don't do that, that language is meant only for rapid prototyping of database queries.
+Why aren't you accessing the database using the conventional API?"
 High-end engineering workstations, many times more expensive than any customer would consider purchasing for their bank tellers, underperformed by at least one order of magnitude when running the new code, even when optimized.
-The Company's own engineers unanimously said "this is bad and can't be fixed, we have to do something else".
+The Company's own engineers unanimously said "this is bad and can't be fixed, we have to do something else."
 This all fell upon deaf ears.

 Management hired performance consultants to show the Company's engineers the errors of their ways.
 The consultants tested the new platform, its hardware and system software, and ranked it higher than anything else in its class they had ever seen.
 Their report basically said: "Listen to your people, they're very good."
 No matter, management had somehow hitched its wagon to this particular 'solution', and that was that.
 The deaf ears became hostile ears: The engineers were told that anybody who persisted in nay-saying had better just shut up and fix the problem, or else seek employment elsewhere.

-To recap: the new hardware and system software was best-in-class, and the system had enough memory and performance to rapidly deploy new procedural applications written in C. But all that was available to the application for user I/O was a fairly sluggish VT-220 subset terminal emulation.
+To recap: the new hardware and system software was best-in-class, and the system had enough memory and performance to rapidly deploy new procedural applications written in C. But all that was available to the application for user I/O was a lackluster VT-220 subset terminal emulation.
 This was no better than what the old Z-80 systems could offer, and in fact was worse because it was really quite sluggish in comparison.
-A Z-80 could drive, using assembly language, a memory-mapped hardware ASCII video subsystem extremely fast.
-Video responsiveness of all the old systems was unsurpassed in the industry.
-The new video hardware had met its design targets of supporting the written language of any customer, and supporting facsimile (signatures, checks, etc.) graphics, all at a modest cost, but there was no system or application software to support this, only the terminal emulator, and the innate performance of the display hardware was decidedly marginal as it required system software to do all the character generation rather than using dedicated hardware.
+(A Z-80 could drive, using assembly language, a memory-mapped hardware ASCII video subsystem extremely fast.
+Video responsiveness of all the old systems was unsurpassed in the industry.)
+The new video hardware had met its design targets of supporting the written language of any customer, and supporting facsimile (signatures, checks, etc.) graphics, all at a modest cost, but there was no system or application software to support this, only the terminal emulator, and the innate performance of the display hardware was decidedly marginal as it required system software to do all the character generation rather than using custom hardware dedicated to that purpose.